Rancho-Snowfall logo Rancho-Snowfall home page link

 Herd History

-James´ involvement in dairy goats began with the need to feed the extra beef calves on his familys ranch in Southern Colorado.
+Jamea' involvement in dairy goats began with the need to feed the extra beef calves on his family'a ranch in Southern Colorado.
 Shortly after purchasing his first goat, Wings, he was completely hooked!
 James continued to improve the herd, as his interest evolved from commercial animals to a 4-H project and eventually competitive ADGA open-show animals.

 In 2005, after a 25-year endeavor Rose Snow, founder of the Rancho-Snowfall Herd entrusted James with their herd name.
 Over the years the Snow family was involved with goats on many different levels, from operating a commercial dairy to competing at local and national shows.
 They bred several highly influential animals including: GCH Rancho-Snowfall Sams Flashett, GCH Rancho-Snowfall Clear Crystal, and GCH Rancho-Snowfall Amanda Awrsome.
 We continue to strive to produce the high quality of animals that are synonymous with Rancho-Snowfall.

-The Rancho-Snowfall Herd is currently located in NorthEast Colorado, near the town of Fort Collins, where both James and Lora attend the College of Veterinary Medicine at Colorado State University.
+The Rancho-Snowfall Herd is currently located in NorthEast Colorado, near the town of Fort Collins, where James attenda the College of Veterinary Medicine at Colorado State University.
 Rancho-Snowfalls goal is to maintain a small and manageable herd of animals that is exceptionally healthy, highly productive and of extreme genetic quality.

 James and Dream